REMOVING RODENTS FROM THE RECIPE

-• A number of these attractive features often come together at the same QUIET places, or in a VOID.
+- Sometimes a number of these attractive featuresaccumulate together in the same places that are also more QUIET than other surroundings, or in a VOID.

 The best inspection tool for rodent activity is a good flashlight.
 Rodents will leave droppings everywhere they are active.
 The best use for UV inspection lights is not for scanning trailers, etc., but rather to discern which of the potential travel routes in a facility are actually being used.
 Regularly used travel routes or holes will often feature grey rub marks from the oils in rodent fur.